aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 The UI component of the Z-JSON Instrument contains information on how we render our `fields` and `helpers` objects on the front-end.
 It is composed of JSON objects whose keys match those of the field or helper object it is describing.
-This component should only make decisions on which HTML or HTML Form element those objects get rendered as and nothing else.
+This component should only make decisions on which front-end element those objects get rendered as and nothing else.
 It may also provide additional UI properties that assist in the rendering.

 The UI component object has the following general format: